mpaperno/TJoy/README.md

   need them all.
 Here you can specify the maximum number of buttons to report (eg. `8` to get buttons 1-8), or a range of buttons to report for, for example `32 - 64` to get only those buttons states sent over.
 Enter zero to not send any button states at all.

+## Known Issues

+**Please note that support for detecting when a slider has been released (is no longer being touched) is spotty at the moment.**
+This is very useful in a joystick-like control, but due to some vague language on the Touch Portal API reference site, it turned out this feature maybe wasn't even meant to exist in TP.
+It does, however, work most of the time if you pause for a fraction of a second before releasing the slider.

+I have a request in with the TP authors to improve this detection so it is more reliable, since it is vital for things like "self-centering" joystick axes.
+Please help by also requesting this feature on the Touch Portal Discord server or via other support means.

 ## Usage